 Opening hours: From 9:00 am to 4:30 pm, Daily

-Located inside the Reserva Ecologica Varahicacos (Preserve) (Varahicacos Ecological Preserve), the Cueva de Musulmanes is a small cave where fossils were found, it’s also famous for its ceremonial relevance in the Siboney Indians culture.
-Research shows that the skeleton belonged to a man between 25 and 35 years old, and is dated between 500 BC to early 500 AD.
-The speleologists also found the remains of a mealunus-rodes, a prehistoric mammal considered to be the ancestor of the jutia (kind of guinea pig).
+Located within the Reserva Ecologica Varahicacos (Varahicacos Ecological Preserve), the Cueva de Musulmanes is a small cave where a skeleton and other fossils were found, it’s also famous for its ceremonial relevance in the Siboney Indians culture.
+Research shows that the skeleton belonged to a man between 25 and 35 years of age, and is dated between 500 BC to early 500 AD.
+The speleologists also found the remains of a mealunus-rodes, a prehistoric mammal considered to be the ancestor of the Cuban hutia (a rabbit-size rodent endemic to Cuba).

 Admission: 5 CUC